suurjaak/SQLitely/README.md

 Additionally, when renaming tables or columns, all related tables, indexes, triggers and views are altered automatically.

-SQLitely can search over all columns of all tables with a simple Google-like [query syntax](http://suurjaak.github.io/SQLitely/help.html).
+SQLitely can search over all columns of all tables with a simple [query syntax](http://suurjaak.github.io/SQLitely/help.html).
 Keywords can search from specific tables and columns only (`table:foo`, `column:bar`), or from certain dates only